Leon Bates (labor leader): Organizing

-The 1920s and 1930s were difficult, but exciting times in America, especially for the labor movement.
-The coal miners, the Pullman Porters, the Teamsters were all making great strides in organizing workers, but paying a very high price for that success.
+Throughout the 1920s and 1930s, labor movements in the United States saw progress through hardship.
 The United Mine Workers would be involved in one of the longest and bloodiest fights of their history in 1920 and 1921.
 The violence began on May 19, 1920, when simmering hostilities between mine workers trying to organize and the private detectives hired by the mine owners trying to keep the union out, boiled over in the tiny community of Matewan, West Virginia in what has come to be known as the Battle of Matewan.
 The violence culminated in the Battle of Blair Mountain where 10,000 to 15,000 armed miners confronted police, militia, and private detectives in August 1921.
 It finally took military intervention by the Federal government to restore peace to the area.

 The Brotherhood of Sleeping Car Porters was organized by the predominantly Negro Pullman Porters in 1925.
 The "BSCP" suffered through a lengthy fight to achieve recognition by the American Federation of Labor (AFL) in 1935.
 BSCP signed its first collective bargaining agreement with the Pullman Company in 1937.

 The International Brotherhood of Teamsters, formerly known as "International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers of America", had been involved in an intense struggle to organize since 1901.
 Between 1901 and 1935, the Teamsters engaged in countless small and large bloody and deadly confrontations over the right to organize and collectively bargain for wages and working conditions.
 As their early name implies, the Teamsters took in the related workers in order to strengthen its bargaining position with owners and management.